This post is the first in a series focused on AI and how we can harness its capabilities and potential to further and optimize our creative practises.

 At Loops, we have an interest in applying machine learning to support creative strategy, building the foundation of what we like to call the "modern creative process".

-Loops uses a form of natural language processing (NLP) to understand how a large audience feels about an idea.
 Imagine a huge focus group that you can spin up from your laptop, with any group of people in the world, and understand consensus, outliers, and blindspots in a few clicks.
 This doesn't hinder creativity - it enables it because you are empowered to explore new ideas, test brave thinking, and get weird, all with zero risk and minimal effort.